beginning of content

 What are the symptoms of addiction withdrawal?

 Withdrawal symptoms can be different for different people and can be mild or severe.
-Symptoms depend on:
+Knowing the symptoms can make quitting easier for you.
+It can also make it easier for the people who are supporting you.

 When should I see my doctor?

-Always talk about withdrawal with your doctor or with an alcohol and other drug treatment service first.
-This is very important if you are withdrawing from using alcohol, GHB (gamma hydroxybutyrate), benzodiazepines or ketamine.
+Talk to your doctor or with an alcohol and other drug treatment service about withdrawal symptoms before you start.
+This is especially important if you are withdrawing from using:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.